joostmarkerink/RPi-Soft-Power-Button/README.md

 It uses 2 raspberry pi GPIO pins, a NAND logic IC and 2 pull down resistors.

+How it works:
+One Pi GPIO pin will output 3.3 volts while it is running.
+When the Pi is off, this pin will be pulled down to GND by a resistor.
+One NAND gate inverts this pin and sends it to terminal A of the second NAND gate. and the button will send a 3.3 volts to terminal B of the second NAND gate.
+And the output of the second NAND gate is connected to the "Run" (p6) pin.
+(While writing this, I guess I could use only 1 NAND gate,  I will investigate this)

 ![Circuit using the 74HC132 IC](https://www.dropbox.com/s/bjusklx78ebmc5q/Bestand%2003-07-17%2018%2042%2035.jpeg?dl=1)

 The IC can be a 74HC00 or 74HC132.
 Only 2 of the 4 dual input NAND gates are needed and they need to operate at 3.3 volts.